mohammad21saif/MARL_course/midsem/README.md

 ## Discussion
 In run 1, the decay of epsilon is fast.
 It is exploring for less time eventually setting to epsilon = 0.01.
 The convergence seems to be faster.

 In run 2, the decay of epsilon is reltively slow.
 It is getting more time to explore eventually setting to epsilon = 0.01.
 The convergence is slower.
 It was also observed that on setting number of episodes to 100000, the total reward of episodes started to fluctuate more after crossing ~75000 episodes (Plot not shown here).

-More episodes are needed for the returns to converge properly for both runs.
-The loss is also decreasing.
-In run 2, more fine-tuning is needed for the loss to settle down.

 ## Improvements